sandragodinhosilva/melange/docs/setup.md

 ### Optional steps
 **Examine workflow:**

 Snakemake has some cool features which are implemented in MeLanGE.
-One of them is the possibility of automatically creating directed acyclic graph (DAG) of jobs that allows the visualization of the whole workflow.
+One of them is the possibility of automatically creating a directed acyclic graph (DAG) of jobs that allows the visualization of the whole workflow.

 By running a single command: